 Aliases for backwards compatibility with earlier versions of the AWSPowerShell and AWSPowerShell.NetCore modules.

-Developer blog for the AWS SDK for .NET, Visual Studio toolkit and AWS Tools for PowerShell.
+Developer blog for the AWS Tools for PowerShell, AWS SDK for .NET, AWS Toolkit for Microsoft Visual Studio and AWS Tools for Microsoft Visual Studio Team Services.

 AWS Tools for PowerShell: 3.x.y.z